ChiralBehaviors/Chinese-Whispers/README.md

 Chinese-Whispers
 ================

 A generic gossip based state replication and failure detection service.
-The network transport is UDP.
+The network transport is UDP unicast.

 This project is licensed under the [Apache license, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).